stevenfollis/azure-devops-refarch/Readme.md

       - master
     paths:
       include:
-      - moby/src/*
+      - app/src/*
   ```

 ### Pools

-When a build is triggered it is added to a queue for a given agent pool.
+When a build is triggered it is added to a queue for a given [agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues).
 The next available agent will then have the build assigned, and it will execute the pipeline steps.

-By default ADO uses a hosted agent pool where all servers are maintained by Microsoft.
-Alternatively, a pool of custom agents may also be used.
+By default ADO uses a [hosted agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops) where all servers are maintained by Microsoft.
+Alternatively, a pool of [custom agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) may also be used.
 Please see the Agents section for more detailed information on build agent setup.

 Using the Ubuntu-based hosted agent (which includes a Moby-based container runtime):